What is Bootstrap? Impact of Bootstrap on Web Development

 What is Bootstrap?

-Why is Bootstrap used?
+Why is Bootstrap Used?

 Ease of learning and using

 It is easy to handle – the setup process is relatively straightforward and doesn’t take too long.
-It won’t matter if you are an amateur or a beginner; even a simple knowledge of CSS, JavaScript, and HTML will let you modify the code without any complications.
+It won’t matter if you are an expert or a beginner; even a simple knowledge of CSS, JavaScript, and HTML will let you modify the code without any complications.

 Open-Source